See where competitors appear in Apple Ads search results

 With thousands of potential search terms, the difference between underperforming campaigns and real growth comes down to finding high-potential, low-competition keywords that actually drive installs.

-That’s where AppTweak’s Competitor Keywords feature stands out.
-It gives marketers a clear, actionable view of how competitors are approaching Apple Ads: what keywords they appear on, where they rank, and how their strategy varies across markets.
+That’s where AppTweak’s Competitor Keywords feature can help.
+It gives marketers a clear, actionable view of how competitors are approaching Apple Ads: where they are most active, what keywords they appear on, and how their strategy varies across markets.
 It turns guesswork into focused action.

-Here’s what the feature does, why it matters, and how you can use it to find new opportunities to scale.
+Here’s how you can use this feature to find new opportunities to scale your own Apple Ads campaigns.

 Spy on your competitors’ keyword strategies in Apple Ads

-Instead of relying on assumptions or manual tests, discover where your competitors are winning impression share, which markets they prioritize, and more with AppTweak’s Competitor Keywords feature.
+Instead of relying on assumptions or manual tests, you can see which markets competitors prioritize with Apple Ads and which keywords drive their visibility using AppTweak’s Competitor Keywords feature.

-• Know who else is competing on your target keywords and how often they appear
+- Identify who else competes on your target keywords and how frequently they appear.

 Three Apple Ads strategies uncovered by Competitor Keywords

-Check out these insights based on data from AppTweak’s Competitor Keywords feature, highlighting real-world strategies from top apps.
+Check out these insights from AppTweak’s Competitor Keywords feature, with real Apple Ads strategies used by top apps.

 1. The Classic: Brand, competitor, and high-intent category

-This is where most Apple Ads strategies start: defending your brand, targeting your top competitors, and appearing on a refined set of category-relevant keywords.
+This is where most Apple Ads strategies start: defending your own brand, targeting competitor keywords, and competing on a focused set of high-intent category terms.

 2. The Billboard: Bidding broad for maximum visibility